commercetools-demo/ct-react-test/README.md

-# ct-product-price
+# ct-react-test

-A simple React app that demonstrates calling the commercetools APIs from a browser.
+A simple React app for testing various API functions from the browser.
 This example calls the product projections Search API to fetch a list of products.
 Optionally, you can use commercetools' price selection logic to fetch the correct price for a product using a combination of currency, country, channel, and customer group parameters